How To Prepare For Your Child Leaving For College

 These days, almost all colleges and universities feature education about these topics as a part of freshman orientation programs.
-And there are also offices and administrators at the schools to continue this advice and support throughout your child’s time in college.
+There are also offices and administrators at the schools to continue this advice and support throughout your child’s time in college.

-Teach your child to do things like cook basic meals, do the laundry and ironing, and clean up.
+Teach your child to do things like cooking basic meals, laundry, and ironing, and cleaning up.

 High school students typically live with their parents and are quite busy with academics, sports, and extracurriculars, as well as standardized test prep and their social lives.
 So, it’s usually the case that there are a lot of important things you’ve been doing for them—cooking, cleaning, the laundry, et cetera.